W-nn/alx-system_engineering-devops/0x00-shell_basics/README.md

-To display current directory contents, including hidden files (starting with .) in long format
+To display current directory contents in long format with user and group ID displayed numerically and hidden files (starting with .)